DataDog/dd-trace-rb/docs/GettingStarted.md

 # Datadog Ruby Trace Client

 <div class="alert alert-info">
 <strong>Beta</strong>: dd-trace-rb v2.0.0.beta1 is now available!
 This major release includes breaking changes, such as renaming the gem to <code>datadog</code> and extracting the CI Visibility component to the <code>datadog-ci</code> gem.
-See the <a href="https://github.com/DataDog/dd-trace-rb/blob/2.0/docs/UpgradeGuide2.md">upgrade guide</a> for more details.
 Try out the beta and provide us with feedback.
 </div>

 `ddtrace` is Datadog’s tracing client for Ruby.
 It is used to trace requests as they flow across web servers,